k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation-podman.md

 > **Important**: Ensure that the image version matches the value in your `.env` file before executing `k2space.sh`.
 This ensures proper image resolution and prevents unnecessary fetch attempts.

 ### **Step 7**: Create and Launch a Fabric Space

+#### Specifying an Alternate Fabric Version

+To specify a different or later version of Fabric to use with Fabric Web Studio, edit the `.env` file's `FABRIC_VERSION` parameter.

+Please contact your K2view representative to determine which versions of Fabric you can use.

 #### **Space Name**